KevinDuarte/VideoCapsuleNet/README.md

 The network is implemented using TensorFlow 1.4.1.

-## Python Packages Used

-numpy, scipy, scikit-video
+Python Packages Used: numpy, scipy, scikit-video

 ## Files and their use